talatari/talatari/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Space Shooter.
+- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning in SkillFactory School.
+- 🌱 I’m currently learning in ...
 - 👯 I want to collaborate on the joint development of the game.
 - 🤔 I’m looking for help with Unity.
 - 📫 How to reach me: in private messages on Github or in telegram.